 DIY Low-Waste Garden Bed (Step-By-Step)

 To start, you’ll first need to dig – to a depth you desire – a square, rectangular, circular, oval, or other shaped hole that you’ll be covering with weed mat.
-The weed mat is necessary to help prevent any roots from trees, plants, etc. in the vicinity from taking important resources away from your new plants.
+The weed mat is necessary to help prevent any roots from trees and other plants in the vicinity from taking important resources away from your new plants.

 You want to lay your weed mat along the bottom and up the sides of the hole.
 To keep it in place, carefully pour the soil back over the top of it.

-From here, you can either fill the hole back in with the old soil, or replace with fresh soil from your local nursery, or make your own!
+From here, you can either fill the hole back in with the old soil, or replace with fresh, new soil from your local nursery, or make your own!
 The hole should be filled almost to the top.

 Next, build up your soil as much as you can with fresh compost.